acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 - (25.4) *Surviving scandal has become a rite of political passage at a time when a glut of scandal has blunted this town’s sensibility. **[implicit=so]** Let the president demand strict new ethics rules.* (PDTB3, wsj 0909)

 > Note: PDTB3 introduced Cause/negative-result for intrasentential relations, specifically for the English construction _too X to Y_ (Webber et al. 2019a, p.18,20).
 This does not seem to be relevant for intersentential relations.

+In AURIS, we include cases in which the utterance is an explicit question for the result.
+The actual result is in the answer.
+In the example below, this is illustrated by the usage of the causal marker _so_:

+- (26.a) "You have saved my life . ..."
+- (26.b) So !
+Now , if you will help me up . **[RESULT]** What do you propose to do ?"
+(Doyle, Baskerville)

 #### `cause`